Experts tell us that our retirement savings goal should total 80% of our annual income for 30 years. For some of us, that’s over a million dollars!

 Many things can get in the way of our ability to save that much.
 Sometimes we’re paying back student loans well into middle age, or we have unforeseen emergencies or healthcare expenses, or we experience inconsistent employment, to name just a few common examples.

 Social security provides some level of income, but most experts agree that it won’t be enough—especially if your vision of retirement includes travel and leisure.
-The average social security amount in 2017 was only $1460 per month.1
+The estimated average Social Security retirement benefit in 2021 is $1,543 a month.1

 Without sufficient savings in place, your actual retirement lifestyle may look a bit different than you expected.